 Easy to transport.
-Only two parts , drum and lid.
+Only two parts, a drum, and a lid.

-The meat hook systems allows for cooking large amounts food.
+The meat hook system allows for cooking large amounts of food.

 |Because the drum is one piece, it may not fit in small vehicles.|

-Kamado Joe Jr is made of high-quality materials and offers top-tier features, which makes it one of the most versatile grills on the market.
+The Kamado Joe Jr is made of high-quality ceramic and offers top-tier features, which makes it one of the most versatile grills on the market.